2mol/juricho.me/content/_index.md

 **Possible problems** with my approach:

-- interactive notebooks might already fill this need a lot better.
+- interactive notebooks might already fulfill this need.
-- creating a clean git commit history could be too much hassle for most writers.
+- maybe creating a clean git commit history is a hassle for most writers.

 ### SQL in your text editor